There's no doubt the Frogs know how

 Imagine returning

-demanding geologists, some who
+working with demanding geologists,

-couldn't converse in English, to a
+some who couldn't converse in

-bush camp on the river bank engulfed
+English - to a beautiful bush camp on a river bank engulfed

 in the aroma of French cuisine.
-A

-quick dive to revive into the Walsh
+a quick dive to revive into the

-river - the freshwater crocs weren't
+Walsh river - the freshwater crocs

-really a problem - then checking out the faithful
+weren't really a problem - before

-old bullet proof Hiller so I could
+proof Hiller 12E so I could feel

-feel confident that first push of
+confident that first push of the

-the starter button at 0500 the next
+starter button at 0500 the next

-morning would startle and wake up the
+morning would startle and wake up

-neighborhood of nesting birds with the noise of 305
+with the noise of 305 horse power

-horse power pouring out the
+pouring out the un-muffled exhaust.

 personal and machine preventive

-maintenance done, it was time pull up
+maintenance was done, it was time pull up

 a directors chair to start on the